 - Drive-Up Service.
 Our tellers are ready to serve your needs via our bank drive-up stations during regular drive-up hours.

 - Digital Banking.
-We have a broad array of online banking tools available for you.
+We have a broad array of Digital Banking tools available for you.
 If you haven't already done so, establishing your online access only takes minutes and allows you 24-hour access to all your First Dakota accounts through your computer or smart phone.
 The First Dakota app can be downloaded from Google Play or the App Store.

 - ATMs.
 Nearly all of our locations have on-site ATMs available around the clock for your convenience.
 Making withdrawals and checking your account balances can all be done at any of our ATMs.